piroton/keeptalking-tools/README.md

 # keeptalking-tools
-Small scripts to help with uh... stress.
+Small scripts to help with uh... stress

+Mostly to help me with hard morse code things